Types of grass seed to plant in your garden

 If you want your lawn to be green and lush, try planting grass seed in particular months.
 When to plant grass seed so that it grows fast and well?

 Another good season for planting grass seed is early spring.
 The best period to do this is between April and June.
 The weather conditions are the most important factor, so pay attention not only to a particular month, but also to the temperature.
-In case of early spring freezes you should probably postpone planting grass seed until autumn.
+In case of early spring freezes you should probably postpone planting grass seed.
+You can do it in May and June - keep in nimd to pick the right mix.

 📍 When to seed lawn in spring?